NextReworks/orma/README.md

     "_findManyByQuery":"get all the records by a specific query", "_findManyBy":"get all the records by a specific column from a given value", "_all":"get all the records",
-    "_id": "creates an incremental id for the database, or a uuid."
+    "_id": "creates an incremental id for the database, or a uuid.", "_schema":"the schema of the table"
 }
 */